NannyML/nannyml/docs/datasets/binary.rst

 The model uses 7 features:

 - `distance_from_office`: A numerical feature.
 The distance in kilometers from the employee's house to the workplace.
-- `salary_range`: A categorical feature with 4 categories that bin the employee's yearly income.
+- `salary_range`: A categorical feature with 4 categories that identify the range the employee's yearly income falls within.
 - `gas_price_per_litre`: A numerical feature.
 The price of gas per litre close to the employee's residence.
 - `public_transportation_cost`: A numerical feature.
 The price, in euros, of public transportation from the employee's residence to the workplace.